 Keeping Stink Bugs From Making A Home In Your Longview House

 Are you familiar with the agricultural pest known as the brown marmorated stink bug?
 It is a small, mottled brown, shield-shaped pest that damages crops during the warm months and becomes a residential pest in the late fall and throughout the winter.
 These insects congregate on sun-warmed surfaces when temperatures drop and they are as comfortable on a large rock as they are on the side of your home.
 This is why they get in.
-But, with stink bug prevention, you can have some success keeping them out.
+With stink bug prevention, you can have some success keeping them out.

 Your screens are your frontline defense against stink bugs.
 It is important to make sure that all of your window and door screens are in good working condition.
 If you're not able to have screens replaced or professionally fixed, there are how-to videos online for simple screen repair.
 Home Depot has some great videos on Youtube for getting screen repair done.